DinosaursHerbivorousTriassic

 Lesothosaurus

-Another (referring to the first part of the article) old dinosaur was the slightly later Lesothosaurus – the Lesotho lizard.
-In addition to the typical teeth, the herbivore Lesothosaurus had another feature very characteristic of bird-pelvic (Ornithischia) dinosaurs.
+Another (referring to the first part of the article) early dinosaur was the slightly later Lesothosaurus – the Lesotho lizard.
+In addition to the typical teeth, the herbivore Lesothosaurus had another feature very characteristic of bird-hipped (Ornithischia) dinosaurs.
 A new bone appears at the front of the jaw – usually in the form of a toothless beak.
 The toes are claws rather than hooves.

-As the discoveries in northeastern Argentina, and recently also in Madagascar and Poland (in the Opole region), where the remains of the most primitive reptilian herbivores, Prosauropods (Plateosaurids), were found, the Late Triassic was an important moment in the appearance of dinosaurs.
-Their remains are not common, but each find is of extraordinary value.
+Based on discoveries in northeastern Argentina, and more recently in Madagascar and Poland (in the Opole region), where the remains of the most primitive reptilian herbivores, Prosauropods (Plateosaurids), were found, the Late Triassic was an important period for the emergence of dinosaurs.
+While their remains are not common, each find is of extraordinary value.

-Already 225 million years ago, dinosaurs split into reptilian (Saurischia) and bird-pelvis (Ornithischia).
-Apparently, they evolved from small reptiles running on two legs.
-They evolved very rapidly.
-At first, the greatest improvements to their body were to the hind legs and the improvement of fast yet efficient locomotion.
+Already 225 million years ago, dinosaurs split into two main groups: lizard-hipped (Saurischia) and bird-hipped (Ornithischia).
+Apparently, they evolved from small reptiles that ran on two legs.
+Their evolution was rapid.
+Initially, the most significant improvements to their bodies were in the hind legs, enhancing their ability for fast yet efficient locomotion.

 Lesothosaurus diagnosticus